parrt/autodx/images/matrix-calculus.md

 In contrast, we're going to rederive and rediscover some key matrix calculus rules in an effort to explain them.
 It turns out that matrix calculus is really not that hard!
 There aren't dozens of new rules to learn; just a couple of key concepts.
 That said, our intended audience already has many of these pieces in place mentally; it's more of a core dump than a textbook.
 Our hope is that it will get you started quickly in the world of matrix calculus as it relates to training neural networks.

-# Review: Scalar derivative rules
+## Review: Scalar derivative rules

 Hopefully you remember some of these main scalar derivative rules.
-If your memory is a bit fuzzy on this, have a look at [khan vid](https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-rules).
+If your memory is a bit fuzzy on this, have a look at [Khan academy vid on scalar derivative rules](https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-rules).

 <table>
 <tr>